MIRI spectrophotometry of GN-z11: Detection and nature of an optical red continuum component

-Using medium resolution (R\eqq1000) NIRSpec observations, \cite{Maiolino+24_BH} present several pieces of evidences favouring the scenario where GN-z11 is a Narrow Line Seyfert 1 (NLS1) with a black hole mass of log($M_{\mathrm{BH}}/M_{\odot}$)\eqq6.2\pmm0.3 accreting material at a large Eddington ratio ($\lambda_\mathrm{Edd}$\eqq$L_\mathrm{bol}/L_\mathrm{Edd}$\simi5.5).
-The authors found the presence of high-excitation ($>$\,60\,eV) emission lines in the UV spectrum (\eg[\ion{Ne}{IV}]$\lambda$2422,2244) which are usually present in AGN \citep{LeFevre+19,Terao+22}.
+Using medium-resolution (R\eqq1000) NIRSpec observations, \cite{Maiolino+24_BH} present several pieces of evidence favouring the scenario in which GN-z11 is a narrow-line Seyfert 1 (NLS1) with a black hole mass of log($M_{\mathrm{BH}}/M_{\odot}$)\eqq6.2\pmm0.3 accreting material at a large Eddington ratio ($\lambda_\mathrm{Edd}$\eqq$L_\mathrm{bol}/L_\mathrm{Edd}$\simi5.5).
+The authors found the presence of high-excitation ($>$\,60\,eV) emission lines in the UV spectrum (\eg[\ion{Ne}{IV}]$\lambda\lambda$2422,\,2244) that are usually present in active galactic nuclei (AGNs) \citep{LeFevre+19,Terao+22}.
 In addition, the high critical density ($n_\mathrm{e,\,\ion{N}{III}]}$\,$>$\,10$^{5}$\,cm$^{-3}$) and broad (FWHM$_\mathrm{\ion{He}{II}\lambda1640}$\simi1200\kms) emission lines revealed by the NIRSpec data are typically observed in the broad-line regions (BLRs) of AGNs.
-The presence of an outflow powered by this AGN was also inferred from a high equivalent width and blue-shifted absorption of a \ion{C}{IV} doublet \citep{Maiolino+24_BH}.
-The small and compact size of the BLR linked to this potential AGN would justify the large [N/O] of GN-z11 through a very rapid chemical enrichment driven by only a few SNe.
+The presence of an outflow powered by this AGN was also inferred from a high equivalent width (EW) and blueshifted absorption of a \ion{C}{IV} doublet \citep{Maiolino+24_BH}.
+The small and compact size of the BLR linked to this potential AGN would justify the large [N/O] of GN-z11 through a very rapid chemical enrichment driven by only a few supernovae (SNe).
 In addition, a blue bump has been observed in the UV using NIRSpec/Prism data \citep{Ji+25}.
 This bump has been proposed to be linked to dense \ion{Fe}{II}-emitting clouds ($n_\mathrm{H}$\simi10$^{11}$\,cm$^{-3}$) infalling at \simi3000\kms.
-GN-z11 hosting an AGN and the presence of tentative nearby companions detected as Ly$\alpha$ blobs make this region a possible candidate for being the core of a protocluster with a halo mass log($M_\mathrm{halo}$/\Msun)\eqq10.4 \citep{Scholtz+24}.
+GN-z11 hosting an AGN and the presence of tentative nearby companions detected as Ly$\alpha$ blobs make this region a possible candidate for being the core of a protocluster with a halo mass of log($M_\mathrm{halo}$/$M_{\odot}$)\eqq10.4 \citep{Scholtz+24}.